Understanding scheduled tasks

 Circumstances surrounding the task: Specifying Conditions

 Conditions allow you to filter when the tasks are sent by specifying query data sources.
-When you set up Conditions for a scheduled task, the data source, or query, must return records when a Process automation Trigger (specified date and time) occurs in order for the task to execute its Actions.
+In order for a task to execute its Actions, the Conditions for a scheduled task must return records when a Process automation Trigger executes.

-For example, you have a scheduled task enabled that sends a communication to all staff members every Monday at 8:00 AM.
-The purpose of the communication is to inform the staff of any new members who joined in the previous week.
+Example: An enabled scheduled task that sends a communication to all staff members every Monday at 8:00 AM.
+The purpose of the communication is to inform the staff of any new members who joined on the previous day.

-To ensure that communications are not being sent when there are no new members, you would need to add the query that identifies last week's new members to the Conditions tab.
-If that query returns no results, meaning that no new members joined last week, then the task would not execute.
+To ensure that communications are not being sent when there are no new members, you would need to add the query that identifies yesterday's new members to the Conditions tab.
+If that query returns no results, meaning that no new members joined yesterday, then the task will not execute.

 New queries added to the Conditions tab automatically appear in the Data sources tab.